 - conveys quality, with Sabbah Report readers in mind

 - includes all the information—links, link text, etc.—you want the published version of your post to include

 - is timely and touch on recent news/incident/issue

 - includes a headline, body text, and your byline.

-Posts work best on Sabbah Report that are relevant to my overall pro-Palestine topic.
+Posts work best on Sabbah Report that are relevant to our overall pro-Palestine topic.
 Of course there’s a lot of room to move in this overall topic.
-Anything that helps a readers understand facts about Middle East conflict and related culture, economical and religious issues such as Islamophobia, 9/11, zionist lobby, etc…
+Anything that helps a readers understand facts about Middle East conflict and related culture, economical and religious issues such as Islamophobia, 9/11, Zionist lobby, etc…

 Topics in which we’re particularly interested right now include (but aren’t limited to):